onap/aai-aai-common/docs/platform/Getting Started/AAI_Developer_Environment_Setup.rst

-- If you did not originally create a settings.xml file when setting up the dev environment, you may get an error on some of the repos saying that oparent is unresolvable.
+- If you did not originally create a settings.xml file when setting up the dev environment, you may get an error on some of the repos saying that operant is unresolvable.
 Using the example settings.xml file should solve this problem:
   `Setting Up Your Development Environment#MavenExamplesettings.xml <https://wiki.onap.org/display/DW/Setting+Up+Your+Development+Environment#SettingUpYourDevelopmentEnvironment-MavenExamplesettings.xml>`__